(MOST RECENTLY UPDATED: 09/22/2024)

 The table below indicates the number of interns who successfully completed the training program, along with the number of concerns and complaints.

-The table below indicates the overall percentage of time interns spent involved in psychological assessment/evaluation and time spent involved in intake and psychotherapy.
+The details below indicate the overall percentage of time interns spent involved in psychological assessment/evaluation and time spent involved in intake and psychotherapy.

 Distal Data